Tampa Bay Rays: 2008–present

 The current Rays primary uniform has been used with little change since the team officially shortened its name from "Devil Rays" to "Rays" for the 2008 season.
 The home jersey is a traditional white with the name "Rays" in dark blue across the chest and a yellow "sunburst" on the letter "R".
 The Rays' road uniform is gray, also with a sunburst and the team name across the chest.
 Both feature dark blue piping and caps featuring a white "TB" logo.

 The Rays' first alternate jersey also features the name "Rays" and a yellow sunburst on chest, but is a dark blue material with Columbia blue piping, white characters for the player name, and player numbers that are simply a white outline.
 This alternate jersey is worn both at home and on the road with either white or gray pants.
 The Rays' second alternate jersey is similar, but is a light Columbia blue.
 This second alternate was usually worn only for Sunday home games with white pants, paired since 2018 with an alternate dark blue cap with the team's classic "devil ray" logo.
 The second alternate was modified for the 2022 season by replacing the "Rays" wordmark with the sunburst logo on the right chest.

 Starting in 2023, the Rays abandoned the gray road jerseys in favor of their 1998 "Rainbow" Devil Rays uniforms, which the team had been wearing on occasional home games since 2018.
 The road jerseys are now either the navy blue or Columbia blue tops with gray pants.
 The team announced that the throwbacks would be worn on Opening Day, as part of the team's celebrations for its 25th anniversary season, as well as at all Friday home games.

+On September 21, 2026, the Rays unveiled a gray road jersey which is a modernized version of the original "Rainbow" Devil Rays uniform.
+This uniform set debuted the following night against the New York Yankees, and would serve as the primary road uniform beginning in 2027.
+The Columbia blue top was retired after the 2026 season.

 Home uniform (2008–present), worn by David Price.

 Road uniform (2008–2022), worn by Evan Longoria.

-Navy alternate (2009–2022); road uniform (2023–present), worn by Ji-man Choi.
+Navy alternate (2009–2022); road uniform (2023–2026), worn by Ji-man Choi.

 Columbia blue alternate (2010–2021), worn by Corey Dickerson.

 Columbia blue alternate (2022–present), worn by Christian Arroyo.

 Devil Rays alternate (2023–present), worn by Nick Ciuffo.

 City Connect (2024–present), worn by Taj Bradley.